CSGuides/grad-job-guide/_jobs/general.md

   the teaching-focused instructors faculty at your university.-->

-- **Standard Industry**: If you want to get a job as a standard Developer, your Ph.D. certainly qualifies you.
+- **Standard Industry**: If you want to get a job as a standard SWE, your Ph.D. certainly qualifies you.
 You don't need this document in that case.
 While grad students often aim for more research-oriented roles, these positions are a solid option, particularly if you face a two-body problem.
-A key advantage is the work-life balance, with clear boundaries between work and personal time.

 - **Post-Docs**: Post-doc positions are still somewhat rare in Computer Science.
-However, they have become more common in the US following both the 2008 the financial crisis and also COVID-19; during and after both, many schools froze hiring.
+However, they have become more common in the US, typically following crises, such as the 2008 the financial crisis and also COVID-19, which prompt hiring freezes (and the NSF to sponsor Computing Fellows).
+It can then be relatively more difficult for fresh PhDs to compete against such emerging postdocs.
-  The low job supply encouraged
-  candidates into post-doc roles.
-It then became more difficult for fresh PhDs to compete with such buffed CVs.
   This is particularly true in some disciplines.
 For example, anecdotally, post-docs are much more common in CS Theory.
 That said, it is still possible (as of 2024) to acquire a tenure-track faculty position in Software Engineering or